Iron glaze kiln-transformed tea bowl (line pattern) by Masaru Okada

 Post-Edo and modern times

-1. The lingering impression of lines swaying in the blue-black air
+1. The lingering impression of "line patterns" swaying in the blue-black air

-The greatest highlight of this piece is the horizontal band that appears in the center of the body - a line pattern .
-The iron glaze shrinks slightly when exposed to the reduction flame, and this thin line appears due to the difference in the thickness of the glaze, and shines quietly like the light of a pale moon stretching through the clouds.
-The upper part of the body is indigo blue, and the lower part is dark brown, and the gradation that is divided by the line further emphasizes the depth.
+The greatest highlight of this piece is the horizontal band - a line pattern - that appears in the center of the body.
+The iron glaze has been slightly curled by the reduction flame, and this thin line, which appears due to the difference in the thickness of the glaze, shines quietly like the light of a pale moon stretching through the clouds.
+The upper body is indigo blue, while the lower body is dark brown, and the gradation that separates them at the line further emphasizes the depth.

-Tenmoku-type iron glazes turn black when the iron content is 15% or more, but Okada Masaru skillfully fluctuates between oxidation and reduction to create a bluish -black porcelain .
-By switching the inside of the kiln to a slightly oxidizing state towards the end of the firing process, some of the iron ions are reoxidized, causing hematite crystals to precipitate on the surface.
-This creates a structural color of blue-purple to green-blue, and under LED light, an aurora-like iridescence appears.
+Tenmoku-style iron glazes turn black when the iron content is 15% or more, but Okada Masaru skillfully fluctuates between oxidation and reduction to create a bluish-black porcelain .
+By switching the kiln to a slightly oxidizing state towards the end of the firing process, some of the iron ions are reoxidized, causing hematite crystals to precipitate on the surface.
+This creates a structural color ranging from blue-purple to green-blue, which appears as an aurora-like iridescence under LED light.

 3. The Wonder of Form: The Idea of the "Flat Tea Bowl" in the Lineage of Seto Tenmoku

-Mouth design : The slight protrusion without any turning outwards makes it gentle on the mouth.
+Mouth design : The slight protrusion without any outward bending makes it gentle on the mouth.

-Body line : The line pattern in the center creates a visual “waist” and gives the entire vessel a sense of firmness.
+Body line : The line pattern in the center creates a visual “waist” and gives the vessel a sense of unity.

-Base : The cylindrical base is a design similar to the Kikuka Tenmoku and Koryo Tenmoku of Seto kilns, providing both stability and an easy-to-release feel.
+Base : The cylindrical base has a design similar to that of the Kikuka Tenmoku and Koryo Tenmoku kilns of Seto kilns, and provides both stability and a light, easy-to-release design.

-4. Dialogue with history: Linear inscriptions as a bridge from Song ware to Seto
+4. Dialogue with History: Linear Inscriptions Bridge the Gap from Song Kilns to Seto

-In the Song Dynasty Jian Kiln Kame Tenmoku ware , there are examples where the glaze flow stops and remains in the form of ridges, creating horizontal bands that resemble spatula carvings.
-On the other hand, in early Seto Tenmoku ware from Japan, the "oniita makeup" that covers the edge of the clay becomes a band, emphasizing the width of the two layers of color.
-Okada Masaru's line patterns incorporate the elements of both styles and are reconstructed into a modern, minimalist design.
+In the case of the Song Dynasty Jian Kiln's Kamoku Tenmoku ware , there are examples where the glaze flow has stopped, leaving ridge-like lines that create horizontal bands reminiscent of spatula carvings.
+On the other hand, in Japan's early Seto Tenmoku ware, the "oniita makeup" that covers the edge of the clay forms bands, emphasizing the two layers of color.
+Okada Masaru's line patterns incorporate elements of both, reconstructing them into a modern, minimalist design.

 5. Creating a "scenery" in the palm of your hand: Tips for use and storage